 3. A cultural competency plan contains measurable benchmarks

-Although cultural competency is a process and not a goal, it is important for an organization to have specific benchmarks and tangible markers that the agency should attain to be considered on track.
-Per this plan, annual reports for each department must state diversity initiatives that their department completed within that year.
-This is a change from previous years, where reports may or may not have had diversity initiatives written into it.
-Highlighting diversity initiatives in each department’s annual report will report diversity as a measurable accomplishment of each office.
+Although cultural competency is a process and not a goal, it is important for an organization to have specific benchmarks and tangible markers that the agency should attain in order to be considered to be making progress or be considered on track.
+Per this plan, annual reports for each department must report diversity initiatives that their department completed within that year.
+This is a change from previous years, where reports may or may not have had diversity written into it.
+Highlighting diversity initiatives included in a department’s annual report will report diversity as a measurable accomplishment of each office.
 However, since each office only had about a years’ time to implement such reporting, the diversity initiatives their staff implements could be mediocre programs, especially if the office did not have guidance when implementing such a program.
 Departments like Disability Services, where being culturally sensitive is a part of the work, would have no problem filling out a section of the report geared toward diversity, whereas an office of Judicial Affairs may have trouble with a specific measure, whether it be training, programs, or events, that create a more culturally sensitive environment.
-Having specific measures also may create a tendency to treat cultural competency as an end in itself instead of a process.
+Having specific measures also may create a tendency to treat cultural competency as in an end within itself instead of a process.

 4. A cultural competency plan helps to recruit and retain diverse employees

-Overall the policies presented in the Cultural Competency and Diversity plan are cumbersome: there are six primary goals, 27 tactics and strategies, and 36 benchmarks to report on every year.
-Unless there is one key person (e.g., a diversity officer) who examines this every year, it would be impossible to actually assess whether or not the plan is working effectively.
+Overall the policies presented in the Cultural Competency and Diversity plan are cumbersome: there are six main goals, 27 tactics and strategies, and 36 benchmarks to report on every year.
+Unless there is one key person (e.g., a diversity officer) who examines this every year, it would be impossible to truly assess whether or not the plan is working effectively.

 University of Tennessee, Knoxville.
 (2016, September 14).
 Mission and Vision.
 Retrieved from Journey to the Top 25: http://top25.utk.edu

 University of Tennessee, Knoxville.
 (2016, September 14).
 Performance Evaluation.
-Retrieved from Human Resouces: http://hr.utk.edu
+Retrieved from Human Resources: http://hr.utk.edu

 University of Tennessee.
 (2016, September 14).
 Office of Equity and Diversity.
 Retrieved from Unit Diversity Plans: http://oed.utk.edu/reports/diversityplans/